 You may consider dandelion as a type of weed, but its root has a long history of therapeutic use.
 Dandelion has been used since ancient times for its healthful properties and support for liver complaints.
 In Korean herbal medicine dandelion has been used to improve energy levels and health.
-It is generally accepted by many people in Mexico, and elsewhere in the world, that beneficial effects are available in natural plants.
+It is generally accepted by many people in Mexico, and elsewhere in the world, that natural plants have beneficial effects.
 Indeed, research has shown that compounds in plants have pharmacokinetic effects.
-Dandelion, long speculated to have antioxidant, anti-inflammatory, and hepatoprotective properties, is one such plant
+Dandelion, long speculated to have antioxidant activity and hepatoprotective properties, is one such plant.

 Relation to the Liver

-- Menghini L, Genovese S, Epifano F, Tirillini B, Ferrante C, Leporini L. Antiproliferative, protective and antioxidant effects of artichoke, dandelion, turmeric and rosemary extracts and their formulation.
+- Menghini L, et al. Antiproliferative, protective and antioxidant effects of artichoke, dandelion, turmeric and rosemary extracts and their formulation.
 Int J Immunopathol Pharmacol.
 2010 Apr-Jun;23(2):601-10.

 - Colle D, et al. Antioxidant properties of Taraxacum officinale leaf extract are involved in the protective effect against hepatoxicity induced by acetaminophen in mice.
 J Med Food.
 2012 Jun;15(6):549-56. doi: 10.1089/jmf.2011.0282.

 - Domitrović R, et al. Antifibrotic activity of Taraxacum officinale root in carbon tetrachloride-induced liver damage in mice.
 J Ethnopharmacol.
 2010 Aug 9;130(3):569-77. doi: 10.1016/j.jep.2010.05.046.
 Epub 2010 Jun 2.